-Today Sime reviews PhotoNose – a photo recovery software.
+Today reviews PhotoNose – a photo recovery software.

 Download… Run… Next, Next, Next, Next… Install… Finish…

 You’re done, that’s all it takes to install Photo Nose Pro by Acute tools.
 I was sent this little (1.78mb) piece of photo recovery software by the guys at Acute Tools to try out, and what a great little piece of software it is.
 I use recovery software on a weekly basis in my “day job” mainly for recovering failed drives and that sort of thing.
 I’ve used about five different suites of recovery software in the course of my IT life and have not had much trouble with any of them as was the case with Photonose Pro… The install process took a whole forty seconds, then, with a double click I was well on my way to recovery.